JakeD520/Lucian/03_Episodes/S01E03/Scene 1.md

 Kitty wanders downstairs into a quiet, too-big, softly lit kitchen.

 She opens the fridge.
-Inside: a half-eaten pizza box from a place fancy people pretend is casual.
+Inside: a half-eaten pizza box from Craig's.

 She steals a cold slice like she’s breaking into a vault.